Jonnyauk/WP-CMS-Post-Control/README.md

 ### 2.4
 * 4th November 2010
-* REQUIRES WORDPRESS 3.0 OR ABOVE
+* REQUIRES WordPress 3.0 OR ABOVE
 * Hopefully fixes update notice issues as reported by users (thanks!)
 * Increased number of post revisions available as per user request (thanks!)

 ### 2.3
 * 31st July 2010
-* REQUIRES WORDPRESS 3.0 OR ABOVE
+* REQUIRES WordPress 3.0 OR ABOVE
 * Fully tested and compatible with WordPress 3.0 post and page editors
 * Fixed another bug with no values set
 * Compatibility with WordPress 3.0 page editing